Unresolved conflict is expensive, or How much is that conflict costing?

 The same goes for family disputes.
 Conflicts that arise in families require a sensitive approach, especially when there are children involved.
 The best course of action is sometimes to have an outside source of mediation to handle delicate matters and ensure the best outcome is achieved for all parties.

-Whatever the nature of your dispute, we’ll help you to resolve your issues resolved in no time.
+Stay out of court!!
+Save time, save money.
+No need for expensive and time consuming ligitation.
+Whatever the nature of your dispute, we’ll help you to resolve your issues resolved quickly and effectively.
 We are the experts in helping you work out the best solutions to workplace conflicts, family disputes and other scenarios that call for professional mediators.
 We are well-equipped to help clients from all around Australia, including Melbourne, Sydney, Brisbane, Hobart and Adelaide, and even globally.
 Our excellence has led us to be the only non-government funded organisation in the country to be listed on the federal government’s website for dispute resolution services.
-For the best mediation services available in Australia, look no further than interMEDIATE.
+For the best mediation services available in Australia, look no further than interMEDIATE Dispute Management.

 When tensions are high in the workplace, sometimes it’s necessary to involve a third party to allay fears of bias and favouritism and generate the fairest outcome possible.
 Fortunately, our professional workplace mediators are here to help.
 No matter what the nature of the dispute, our mediators will help you to have your workplace running smoothly again in no time.